dex-guru/data-sources/README.md

 # Dapps (currently AMMs) Integration

-Dapps are divided by chain type (currenlty it's evm only), and dapp type.
-For example if you have an AMM you want to add to DexGuru and it's fork, by means of parsed SWAP/BURNS/MINTS/SYNC events, of Uniswap V2, you would add it to the uniswap_v2 folder.
+Dapps are divided by chain type (currently, it's evm only), and dapp type.
+For example, if you have an AMM you want to add to DexGuru and it's fork(using the same or similar smart contracts), by means of parsed SWAP/BURNS/MINTS/SYNC events, of Uniswap V2, you would add it to the uniswap_v2 folder.

-After submitting the PR please contact us at [Discord](https://discord.com/channels/779159507967672360/928096490134573087), so we would be able to add metadata/logos to the dapp, otherwise it would be indexed and shown on dex.guru with default Unknown branding after merging to main and deploying to dex.guru staging and production envs.
+### New AMM Submissions:
+We'll need the following to integrate your AMM:
+* [ ] Do you have a daily trading volume over $20k?
+* [ ] Does "type" at AMM config match your code base?
+* [ ] Your AMM logo.
+Please add a link to your logo or attach it to a new issue in this repo.

 AMM config example:
 ```json
 [